Deck Stain Calculator

 4. Weather, prep, old finish, sprayers, and rail details can change real coverage.

-Estimate gallons before staining a deck.
+Estimate gallons before staining a deck surface.

 Include railings and stairs in the surface area.